 PWk: Prod, Tlk: GS2, Datacash: Live

 The closest airport to Lake Garda is Verona (VRN).
-Direct flights to Verona are available from Birmingham, Bristol, Cambridge, Glasgow, London Gatwick, Manchester, Newcastle and Southampton and take approximately 2 hours.
+Direct flights to Verona are available from Birmingham, Bristol, Cambridge, Glasgow, London Gatwick, London Stansted, Manchester, Newcastle and Southampton and take approximately 2 hours.

-Lake Garda is a summer destination, with the season generally running from April to October.
-Temperatures are at their hottest in July and August and this is when Garda is at its busiest.
-However, the lake also enjoys a mild climate in spring and autumn, with temperatures rarely going beneath 20 degrees, which makes it perfect for visiting at the beginning or end of season.
-May, June and September are ideal months to visit for those wanting to avoid the busiest crowds and still enjoy warm weather.
+Lake Garda is traditionally a summer getaway, with hotels usually welcoming guests between April and October.
+Temperatures hover around 25°C in July and August – and this is when Lake Garda is at its liveliest.
+However, the climate in Lake Garda is very mild in spring and autumn, with temperatures rarely ducking beneath 20°C. Fancy avoiding the busiest months?
+Consider visiting in May, June or September – you’ll avoid the crowds and still be treated to warm weather.

 The area around Lake Garda is known for its citrus fruits, and in particular its lemons.
 The lake is surrounded by historic lemon houses, some of which even date back to the 13th Century, when monks brought lemons here from Southern Italy.
 The lemons are used in everything from desserts and liquors to sweets.

 Polenta and fish both feature heavily on menus around Lake Garda.
 Polenta is soft savoury corn cake, which can be eaten fried and topped with various classic Italian ingredients such as cheese or tomato sauce.
 Fresh fish straight from the lake is of course popular here too and there are many varieties, from trout to pike.
 You will also find traditional dishes which pair fish and polenta together.